Celebrating 60+ Years of Excellence

 In the very depressed poultry market of 1954, dealers were no longer buying chicks, and Mr. Harrison started growing broilers, having already expanded his weekly hatching operation to 50,000 chicks.
 In 1955, he again expanded the hatchery and broiler business to 150,000 birds per week.
 In 1958, he built his processing plant in Bethlehem and on December 8th started dressing broilers in the same building where we process today.
 In 1966, he fully integrated by constructing a feed mill in Winder, and in 1976, he constructed a new hatchery that remains a hatching facility today.

 Harold’s legacy lives on and prospers.
 Harrison Poultry now contributes approximately one hundred million dollars annually to the local economy, and is the largest non-government employer in Barrow County.
-We have more than 1,000 employees and contract with more than 100 growers in several surrounding counties.
+We have nearly 900 employees and contract with more than 100 growers in several surrounding counties.

 The Gold Standard